William Jessop: Surrey Iron Railway

 In 1799 separate proposals were put forward for a canal from London to Portsmouth and for a tramway carrying horse-drawn carriages over the same route.
 The first part of the proposed Surrey Iron Railway was to be from Wandsworth to Croydon, and Jessop was asked for his opinion on the two opposing schemes.
 He declared that the tramway was a better scheme, as a canal would require too much water and would unduly reduce the supply in the River Wandle.
 It was agreed to build a tramway from Wandsworth to Croydon, as well a building a basin at Wandsworth.
 Jessop was appointed Chief Engineer of the project in 1801.
 In 1802 the Wandsworth Basin and the line were completed.
 There seems to be doubt as to the gauge of the line with some estimates stating 4 ft 2 in and others stating 4 ft 8½ in.

 In 1803, the next phase was authorized for a line from Croydon via Merstham to Godstone in Surrey.
 Jessop was again appointed Chief Engineer, with his son Josias as his assistant.
-The line reached Mestham but was never continued to Godstone.
+The line reached Merstham but was never continued to Godstone.
 The total distance of the tramway from Wandsworth was 18 mi.
 The tramway was eventually overtaken by the advent of steam locomotives.